wp-plugins/wp-visual-adverts/readme.txt

-=== WCP Visual Adverts ===
+=== WP Visual Adverts ===
 Contributors: webcodin
 Tags: ad, ads, advert, adverts, visual adverts, widget, sidebar, ajax, WooSidebars, groups, categories Requires at least: 3.5.0
 Tested up to: 4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 2.0.2
+Stable tag: trunk

-WCP Visual Adverts plugin allows you to quickly and easily create ads to display in the sidebar of your site.
+WP Visual Adverts plugin allows you to quickly and easily create ads to display in the sidebar of your site.

 == Description ==

-WCP Visual Adverts plugin allows you to quickly and easily create different types of advertisements and group them into categories to display in the sidebar of your site.
+WP Visual Adverts plugin allows you to quickly and easily create different types of advertisements and group them into categories to display in the sidebar of your site.

 With this plugin you can easily create: